Awesome / Spirited Away

-To explain, Chihiro's dad mentions that moving to a new neighborhood might be a little intimidating and that it's okay to be a little scared.
-Chihiro's taken on some of the most frightening creatures in the Spirit World, the normal world doesn't stand a chance.
+- To explain, in the beginning, Chihiro is whining about her family moving — she has to leave her old neighborhood, school, and all her friends.
+At the end her dad concedes that moving might be a little intimidating and that it's okay to be a little scared.
+In between, Chihiro's taken on some of the most frightening creatures in the Spirit World; the normal world no longer seems so daunting.

 "If you make Sen cry, I won't like you anymore!"

-The movie in general.
-It's considered one of the greatest animated films ever made and in Japan, it's the highest-grossing film of all-time, even beating out Titanic!.
+- The movie in general.
+It's considered one of the greatest animated films ever made and in Japan, it's the highest-grossing film of all-time, even beating out Titanic and Avatar!.

 - Haku flying Chihiro back to the bathhouse at the end and his ensuing transformation after she figures out his name.

 - The cleansing of the River Spirit, which joyfully flies around the room and out an open window afterwards.

 - Awesome Music: All the background songs by Joe Hisaishi, especially "One Summer Day", "Reprise", "The Dragon Boy", "The Sixth Station", and the credits music, "Itsumo Nando Demo."

 - The fact that Chihiro stood up to a bloated and monstrous No Face who spent most of the movie putting the bathhouse in jeopardy by eating most of the workers.
 She cures him of his greed, gets out of the way during the resulting rampage, then leads him out of the bathhouse and on to a better life with Zeniba.
 It truly shows how much she'd grown up in the interim.